Davidcode2/blog/posts/250418-0943-learning_about_writing.md

 truth.
 I think Charlie Munger is attributed as saying something like "I don't allow myself an opinion on something unless I've thought all the thoughts that can be thought against it."
 I'm very sure what he said is different but the idea goes something like this.
-I'll have to look it up in Shane Parrishs book where I think I stumbled across that one.
+I'll have to look it up in Shane Parrish's book where I think I stumbled across that one.

 Notice how I am now linking to other posts in this blog?
 That's because now I've set up a separate